310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% btn /translations#Gacha-Stories,, star, Index %}</div>

 ## Translation Notes
 [^1]: In Japanese, Ensemble Stars is あんさんぶるスターズ (ansanburu sutaazu), so Answer &amp; Masters is written as アンサー＆ますた～ず (Ansaa &amp; masutaazu).
 It sounds similar to the original, but switches the hiragana and katakana around (あんスタ for Enstars and アンすた for Ansters, both pronounced as *ansuta*).
 Thankfully, a similar difference is shown in English with “Ansters” (The e and a switched around).
-Also, the story’s title “The Correct Answer and The Authors” is meant to be a parallel to the name.
+Also, the story’s title “Correct Answer and Authors” is meant to be a parallel to the name.
 [^2]: Aquarius speaks in kanji and hiragana, unlike Kanata.
 Libra speaks similarly to Keito.
 [^3]: In Japanese, *mizu mo shitataru ii otoko* means a super handsome man, but there’s also a wordplay that it’s a handsome man dripping with water.
 [^4]: Aquarius says 深海煉獄殺, which is romanized as “Aqua punisher”.
 The kanji would be deep sea depths - purgatory - murder (*shinkai rengoku satsu*).